-4.4 No Branches and Monotonically Synchronized
+3.1 No Branches and Monotonically Synchronized

-We proved in a previous paper [HM93] that computing the precise ordering relationships between events in branch-free monotonically synchronized programs can be done in polynomial time.
+We proved in a previous paper [HM93a] that computing the precise ordering relationships between events in branch-free monotonically synchronized programs can be done in polynomial time.
+(This generalizes a result of Netzer and Gosh [NG92], see Section 3.1.)
 For completeness we include here several previous polynomial time results for determining the precise ordering relationships between events for programs using specific sets of monotonic synchronization constructs.